mugenmelon/mugenmelon.github.io/_posts/2025-08-04-improving-program-flow.md

 Complexity management and maintainable code is not about what's in your brain but rather what you can leave out of it.
 The best function is one that *cannot* fail.
 The second best is one that openly tells you it can.

-Thanks for reading.
-Follow me on all socials linked below for more!
+Thanks for reading! {% include final-words.md %}